Flu-v Influenza Description

 Flu-v Influenza Indication

-Flu-v is a synthetic universal flu vaccine candidate offering long-lasting protection across a broad spectrum of influenza which could be given to a much broader population.
+Flu-v is a synthetic universal flu vaccine candidate offering long-lasting protection across a broad spectrum of influenza viruses.

 Flu-v Influenza Dosage